digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to a web page that provides access to the Dataset, its Distributions and/or additional information.
 		It is intended to point to a landing page at the original data provider, not to a page on a site of a third party, such as an aggregator.</dd>
+<dt>Definition (da)</dt>
+<dd>En webside som der kan navigeres til i en webbrowser for at få adgang til kataloget, et datasæt, dets distributioner og/eller yderligere information</dd>
 <dt>Definition (en)</dt>
-<dd>A Web page that can be navigated to in a Web browser to gain access to the catalog, a dataset, its distributions and/or additional information.En webside som der kan navigeres til i en webbrowser for at få adgang til kataloget, et datasæt, dets distributioner og/eller yderligere information</dd>
+<dd>A Web page that can be navigated to in a Web browser to gain access to the catalog, a dataset, its distributions and/or additional information.</dd>
 <dt>Multiplicitet</dt>
 <dd>0..*</dd>
 <dt>Kravniveau</dt>